AndyM48/storecards/README.md

 	Copy the sample data files to ~/.local/share/storecards

-To update downlaod the source code and run install.sh again. all data will be preserved.
+To update download the source code and run install.sh again. all data will be preserved.

 To uninstall Store Cards run uninstall.sh from the downloads directory.

-This is the first release candidate of the software.
+This is the first release of the software.
 If you find it useful, good.
 If you do not then please file a bug report.